cloudmesh/client/docs/source/system-cygwin.rst

 clipboard in bidirectional mode.

-Obsolete - Install Gnu Like tools - Erika and Gourav
+Obsolete - Install Gnu Like tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Install Git in Windows